asalovaara/Trollbot/documentation/rasa_guide.md

 ## Domain

-(TODO)
+The domain file is shared between the bots.
+The domain file contains
+- declarations of user intents (and the entities in them)
+- declarations of entities
+- declarations of slots
+- declarations of actions
+- bot responses

-The domain contains responses, which are actions that only consist of the bot saying something defined in the response.
-(TODO)
+Responses are actions that only consist of the bot saying something defined in the response.
+Responses may contain slot values.
+When called, a response is selected randomly from the given text options.
+Responses for both bots are in the same file, and similar responses that cannot be the same are differentiated with "_nice"- and "_troll"-suffixes.

+More on domain in [Rasa docs: Domain](https://rasa.com/docs/rasa/domain)

 ## Using rasa actions